skoldborg/React-Basics-Course/05 - Fetching/README.md

     - Once you have the movie data fetched and ready you should use your state hook to update the `movies` array.
         > Note: Inspect the result from the API to see how it's formatted, we're only interested in the array of movies

 7. Almost there!
 We can fetch movies based on our user's query and we have the result stored neatly in array.
+Now all that's left is to render it.

+    - Use [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to [loop over](https://stackabuse.com/how-to-loop-in-react-jsx/) the movies in `MoviePage.tsx`'s render method.
+For each movie you should render a `<MovieCard />` and pass the relevant values as [props](https://reactjs.org/docs/components-and-props.html) to the component.
+        > Note: We're getting a URL for our movie posters in the `poster` variable, but it's incomplete.
+Add your `REACT_APP_TMDB_IMAGE_ENDPOINT` to the beginning to make it complete.

 ## Resources